 When you consider the size of the bottle, vape cartridge or other packaging, you can start to establish your dose and how often your product will last.

-Depending on your country’s cannabis regulations, your cannabis label will likely include warning verbiage to inform you of any risks associated with the consumption of cannabis, such as a THC symbol.
+Depending on your country’s cannabis regulations, your cannabis label will likely include warning verbiage to inform you of any risks associated with the consumption of cannabis.

 What Cannabis product is right for you?

 CBD and THC are cannabinoids (phytocannabinoids specifically, because they originate from plants), and they work in conjunction with the endocannabinoids and cannabinoid receptors that occur naturally in the human body ( to generate the effects you feel when you use a cannabis product.

 CBD is a common cannabinoid in cannabis.
 And although cannabis users associate the plant with its intoxicating effects, CBD is non-intoxicating, however can still have effects on your body.
 CBD has been studied for its various health benefits and effects,

 These include the treatment of, or alleviation of symptoms associated with:

 - the muscle spasms associated with multiple sclerosis2